Ebrahimakbari/pass-gen-and-email-checker/README.md

-# password generator by python
+# password generator by python and email checker
 ---

 **all you need to do is to set your specific configs**